HanDongWook70/SearchName/README.md

 And if you like the web page, please share it with many people!
 This page is being tracked by GA, and if there are many foreign users, I will also make an English website.
 Additionally, services such as vanta/typeit were used.

+If you have any ideas or find any bugs, please contact us at greenjames0710@gmail.com.